oaksisfolks/dsa-lv-docs/bylaws.md

 a\.
 There shall be two Co-Chairs.
 Co-Chairs will be the chief executive officers of the Local Chapter.
-They will preside over Local Chapter and Organizing Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in [Robert\'s Rules of Order, Newly Revised 11th Edition]{.underline}.
+They will preside over Local Chapter and Organizing Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in *Robert's Rules of Order, Newly Revised 11th Edition*.
 The Co-Chairs will be the official public spokespersons for the Local Chapter and will initiate such actions and policies as the Local Chapter's general welfare may demand.